spiropoulos94/youtube-downloader/README.md

 # YouTube Video Downloader

 A Go application that allows you to download YouTube videos either through a command-line interface or a web server.
+The application always downloads videos in the best available quality.

 ## Prerequisites